DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 The biggest issue this week was that we could not get the load cell to work.
 We tried a bunch of different things, but we came the the conclusion that the chip we used to interface with the load cell was not right.
 We decided to change the chip from an INA125PA to an HX711 because there was much more information about this chip.
 We ordered the HX711 breakout board and HX711 chip to see if we could get the load cell to work with that.
 I found this library that we can use to for the HX711 [https://github.com/RobTillaart/HX711](https://github.com/RobTillaart/HX711)

 This week I also did a majority of PCB order 2's design.
 After I finished most of the design we all met up to finalize it.
 I deciced to change the usb-c to a micro usb because it is easier to solder.
 I also added ESD protection to the micro usb so that we will not fry to board by touching it.
 And then based on the what we think is wrong with the load cell I decided to add the cirucit for the HX711 chip instead of the INA125PA.
 Below are the Schematic and PCB layout for PCB order 2.
+Rohan and Taniah helped a little bit in just verifying the design, but not much work was needed here.

 ![Week 8 Schematic](order28.png)
 ![Week 8 PCB](order28p.png)